coderofsalvation/electribe-emx-esx-reverse-engineering/README.md

 <center><img src="doc/tribes.jpg" style="height:200px"></center>

-A gitrepo which represents people's attempts to document our research of the inner workings of theelectribe emx/esx.
+A gitrepo which represents people's attempts to document our research of the inner workings of the electribe emx/esx.
+All the firmware files are here for anyone to play with.

 # Why